lrayssa/cardio_catch_disease/README.md

 # 10. Next Steps to Improve
 Next steps to improve the model are to make new considerations about the examination data, creating new features and to treat outliers instead of dropping them.
 I can also test other models to check if there is any improvement of the performance.

+The app could be improved with more features, a better layout etc.

 To finish, my final recomendation after all those improvements would be other manners to collect data to train our models.

 # All Rights Reserved - Comunidade DS 2021